June-Skeeter/Module6_GEOS270/docs/Application_Part5.md

 * Make sure its type is: double.

 ## Normalizing
 Now we can Normalize the total area of green vegetation by DA size.
 Normalizing, also know as standardizing, is the process of dividing one variable by another correlated variable to account for their relationship.
 It can help us identify patterns that might be masked by a confounding variable.
+We'll discuss normalization in more depth in leccture later on in term.

 **1)**{: .label .label-red } Calculate the Green Vegetation Fraction field.
 * The Field Calculator allows you to do more than just set values like we did in the last step.
 We can also create multivariate expressions.